For all that are interested, don’t miss the June issue of DRUM Magazine page 48 – on news stands now.

-There’s a lot to said for coming to the completion of a project, “Reflections of Brownie”especially when it’s a labor of love.
+There’s a lot to said for coming to the completion of a project, especially when it’s a labor of love.
 I started this project sometime ago and it’s very, very personal to me….as a result, a funny thing happened in the studio one day.

-These recordings were made with the help of some very talented individuals the likes of: Roy Hargrove, George Duke, Brian Bromberg, Rick Braun, Micheal “Patches” Stewart, Nicolas Payton, Phillipe Saisse, Everette Harp, Doug Webb, Dan Lutz, Ian Martin, Barone Brown, Hanz Zermuehlen, Kieth Jones, Micheal Hunter, Bobby English, Clifford Brown Jr. and Clifford Brown lll.
+These recordings were made with the help of some very talented individuals the likes of.
+Roy Hargrove, George Duke, Brian Bromberg, Rick Braun, Micheal “Patches” Stewart, Nicolas Payton, Phillipe Saisse, Everette Harp, Doug Webb, Dan Lutz, Ian Martin, Barone Brown, Hanz Zermuehlen, Kieth Jones, Micheal Hunter, Bobby English, Clifford Brown Jr. & Clifford Brown lll.

 I believe music is emotion expressed and that we should be deeply affected, and liberated by it.
 So with that being said I’m happy to present for your perusal my “Reflections Of Brownie”.
 I hope you gain as much enjoyment in listening to it as we all did in creating it.

 Peace & Blessings,